-We invite you to experience the MakerLab, where you can discover, design, and create products that foster your imagination and creativity and solve real-world problems.
+Experience the MakerLab, where you can discover, design, and create products that foster your imagination and creativity and solve real-world problems.

 About the MakerLab Accordion Open

 The MakerLab includes the first MakerBot Innovation Center in the west, an array of 20 3D printers, plus tools and electronics for you to explore your creativity.
 The MakerLab was funded in part by the Arizona State Library through a Library Services and Technology Act grant award administered by the Institute of Museum and Library Services.
 Discover, design, and create products that foster your imagination and creativity and solve real-world problems.
 Visit the MakerLab Use Policies to learn more.

 Who can use it?
 Accordion Closed

 The MakerLab is available to all NAU and CCC students, faculty, staff, and members of the public.
 The MakerLab room is open all hours that the library is open.
 However, the MakerLab Help Desk has limited operating hours.
 You can make an appointment with a MakerLab Assistant to get help with any MakerLab services.

 Can it be reserved?
 Accordion Closed